 If you wish to search privately owned land for nests, first gain permission from the landowner.
-Remember that you are asking for a favor.
 Explain your purpose; many landowners will probably be interested in learning more about what you are doing and what birds are nesting on their property.
-Treat landowners and their property with the utmost respect, and follow any special requests that they make.
+Treat landowners and their property with respect, and follow any special requests that they make.